Prestigious Fellowships

 Ratio (awards/applicants): 1/30

-Eligibility: Must be a senior undergraduate student or first year graduate student in pursuit of their doctoral degree.
+Eligibility: Must be a senior undergraduate student or first-year graduate student in pursuit of their doctoral degree.

 Description: The Graduate Fellowship Award is based on merit (not need) and consists of a cost-of-education allowance and a personal-support stipend.
-The cost-of-education allowance is accepted by all of the participating schools in lieu of all fees and tuition.
-Hertz Fellows therefore have no liability for any ordinary educational costs, regardless of their choice among participating schools.
+The cost-of-education allowance is accepted by all of the participating schools in lieu of fees and tuition.
+Therefore, Hertz Fellows have no liability for any ordinary educational costs, regardless of their choice among participating schools.

 Due Date: Applications close in December each year.
+Information for applicants.

 The Paul & Daisy Soros Fellowships for New Americans